adamcharnock/lightbus/docs/reference/configuration.md

 1. **Module loading** – Lightbus discovers where your `bus.py` file can found via the `LIGHTBUS_MODULE` environment variable.
 2. **Service-level configuration** – Your `bus.py` file specifies service-level settings (`service_name` and `process_name`)
 3. **Global bus configuration** – Your `bus.py` provides the location to the global config for your bus.
+   This can be a local file path, or a HTTP(S) URL.

+See the [configuration explanation] for further discussion and reasoning around this approach.

 ## 1. Module loading